the-nutritionist-mcr/online/tnm-docs/docs/Technical Documentation/environments.md

 # Environments

+The application is deployed to the following environments - for more details see the [deployments](https://github.com/the-nutritionist-mcr/online/deployments) page on Github

 | Environment | URL                                        | Description                                                                                                |
 | ----------- | ------------------------------------------ | ---------------------------------------------------------------------------------------------------------- |
 | Production  | https://portal.thenutritionistmcr.com      | This is the application                                                                                    |